petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 #### Cause

-In most cases, the resource deployment failure error occurs because of missing permissions.
+In most cases, the error about resource deployment failure occurs because of missing permissions.
 A conflict with the staging resource group might also cause this error.

 #### Solution